An entry point into the world of authentic kintsugi

 Her works have been exhibited in Contemplating at Ease (theBLANC, 2023) and IROHA Lake of the Heart (CIBONE Brooklyn, 2023).
 In addition to private commissions, she leads workshops and collaborations, sharing the quiet philosophy of wabi-sabi and the enduring spirit of Kintsugi with a wider audience.

-Part 1: Unveiling the Secrets of Kintsugi
+Part 1: Introduction to Kintsugi

-Part 4: Discussion and & Reflections
+Part 4: Discussion & Reflection

 Traditional Kintsugi is multi-stage and cannot be completed in one session; this workshop focuses on the first bonding stage , which sets you up for continued work, and the last gold application stage.